 Sachsenmetall Award for Best of the Year

-This year, the employers’ association Sachsenmetall awarded Tom Noack with ‘Best young skilled worker in the electrical trades.’
+This year, as stated by employment lawyers, the employers’ association Sachsenmetall awarded Tom Noack with ‘Best young skilled worker in the electrical trades.’
 He was also instrumental in supporting the two refugees in their training.
 The industrial mechanic, Theodor Hahn, received the award of ‘Best young skilled worker in the industrial metal trades.’